JingY0604/Face-Recognition-Challenge/README.md

 ### Data
 Fetch the data and split into images and labels

 Here I modified the input data from the given example.
-I changed the resize of the image from 60% to 100% and the color of the iamge from greyscale to color in order to preserve features and help reduce overfitting in the CNN.
+I changed the resize of the image from 60% to 100% and the color of the image from greyscale to color in order to help reduce overfitting in the CNN.

 I kept the minimum number of faces per person at 20, as changing this would make it dificult to compare my method with the original.